Responsive web design

 It is important to note that all three features need to be implemented in order for a truly responsive web design to take place.

 However, as you can see from this site, I am not implementing responsive design.
 Firstly, anoneh is for my own consumption.
 My mobile phone resolution is 1600 x 720.
 So the width of this website is perfect for my phone.
-Secondly it is too much work and I don't want to waste my time.
+That said, I don't use my phone often.
+Secondly I don't want to waste my time on looks.
+Content is more important.
 Last but not least, I find responsive website ugly.
 It makes everything bigger when you browse on you desktop.
 For example, look at BBC website on your handphone vs on your desktop.
-I am sure they know what they are doing.
-Most people are browsing using their handphone but for me I use desktop a lot.
+I am sure they know what they are doing because most people browse using their handphone.